studiolampblack/puretypo/pages/help.md

 Posts on this site are made using this beautifully simple lightweight markup language called *Markdown* (I know, Markdown markup sounds funny).
 This is so that you can use any text editor, including the good old Notepad, to write posts.

+Tools you need:

+1. [Atom by GitHub](https://atom.io/) to write posts in a beautiful interface.
+2. [RIOT by Lucian Sabo](http://luci.criosweb.ro/riot/download/) to compress images for the posts so things load superfast.
+3. [GitHub for Windows by GitHub](https://desktop.github.com/) to push content to GitHub.

 ### The basics

 1. Every post you make is essentially a Markdown file, which looks like a text file.